12 Ways to Save Your Home From a Winter-Weather Nightmare

 Clean Digging Tools

 Remove dried dirt from tools using a stiff-bristle brush.
-If rust is present, sand it off using 80-grit sandpaper (for light rust) or a wire brush (for heavier rust).
-Wear safety glasses when removing rust.
+If rust is present, sand it off using 80-grit sandpaper (for light rust) or steel wool (for heavier rust).
+Wear safety glasses and gloves when removing rust.
 Sharpen edges of digging tools like spades and shovels with a file.

 Oil Metal Blades

 Apply a thin coat of oil to clean digging blades, especially steel ones, to prevent future rust.
 Mix one quart of motor oil (nondetergent 30W) with 2 cups kerosene or lamp oil.
 This thins the oil so it’s easier to wipe or spray onto tools (use a spray bottle sold for household cleaning).
-Apply only enough oil to coat metal surfaces—you don’t want it dripping off the tool.
+With a rag, apply only enough oil to coat metal surfaces — you don’t want it dripping off the tool.
 The small amount of oil on tool blades breaks down quickly in soil, so no worries about contaminating garden soil.